richarddubay/coe-training/lesson-4-project-setup/lesson.md

 Here I’m creating two tables: `comic_books` and `publishers`.
 I’m making sure that each table has an auto-generating, auto-incrementing `id` field, and other fields associated with that entity.
 Adding `created_at`, `updated_at` and `deleted_at` is a good practice in case you ever find the need to filter your data based on any of those criteria.

+### A Couple of Side Notes

+#### Deleting

-Also, just a side note here: when we “delete” we should probably never actually delete.
+When we “delete” we should probably never actually delete.
 We should just set the date (or a flag) and then check that when we’re pulling data.
 It could get kind of crazy with data relationships if we decide to actually delete something.

+#### Indexes

+Indexes in SQL, like an index in the back of a book, helps the database to quickly find where data is located.
+When you create an index on a column in a table, the database creates a separate data structure that holds the column values in sorted order, along with pointers to the actual data rows in the table.
+Often, the database uses something called a B-tree for this.

+A B-tree is a balanced structure that helps the database perform it's searches effectively.
+This means that the database can quickly navigate through a tree, narrowing down the items it needs to search through at each step until it finds the data it's looking for.
+In his training, Eli made mention that with a B-tree, using something like SERIAL for the `id` is smart because it's just a number.
+You can use something like a UUID (which is just a long random string), but that takes longer to process, and are best used for things like user ids.
+They're great especially if you're going to be exposing ids through something like the query string and you're looking for something that is always unique.
+I've seen tables that have a integer as the `id`, but also include a UUID, which provides you with multiple ways to lookup an item.

+Without an index, the database would have to scan every row in the table to find the one it's looking for.
+This can be slow, especially with very large datasets.
+With an index, the database can just about directly jump to the data it's looking for, which speeds up queries tremendously.

+There are two main tradeoffs to adding an index.

+- One, since it creates a new structure in your database, your database is larger and takes up more space.
+- Two, it will slow down inserts, updates, and deletes because it has to update the index structure as well as the database every time.

+So ... a good rule of thumb is to save your indexes for those highly-searched, not often to change pieces of data.
+Think like email addresses or user names.

 Now, let’s run `docker compose up` and see if it runs: